-Our small business PriorityHRASM plans offer greater flexibility and funding options for employers.
-Choose the deductible and work with us to determine the employee contribution amount.
+Our small business PriorityHRA plans offer greater flexibility and funding options for employers with 2 - 50 eligible employees.
+Choose a deductible option with an employer contribution that meets your needs.

 Once the employee contribution is used on the deductible, the employer contribution is then applied to the remaining deductible.
 If copayments occur before the deductible, the employee is responsible for those costs.

-- Diabetic coverage – certain diabetic supplies purchased through a participating DME provider are covered at 100% before deductible and preferred insulins are covered at the Tier 1b prescription drug tier
+- Diabetic coverage – Certain diabetic supplies purchased through a participating DME provider are covered at 100% before deductible and preferred insulins are covered at the Tier 1b prescription drug cost share

 - Chiropractic care – Covers up to 30 acute and/or maintenance care visits per contract year

 - Cash rewards – Our Cost Estimator tool lets members shop for high-quality care at lower-cost facilities.
-Best of all, when members receive care at a fair-price facility, we’ll send them a Visa® reward card
+Best of all, when members shop for and receive care at a fair-price facility, we’ll send them a Visa® reward card

 - Optional dental coverage – Two Delta Dental PPO/Premier plans to choose from, both include annual exams and cleanings.
 Learn more